raspberrypilearning/encoded-art/en/step_6.md

 In the `draw()` function (after your dictionary), call the global variable you just declared and make sure that all the letters are the same case.

---- collapse ---
----
-title: Match the case of the input to your dictionary keys
----

 --- code ---
 ---
 language: python